mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Experimental_Analysis/Shifter.md

 The wires being used for splicing are 22 gauge wires.
 22 gauge wires can easily handle 5 V.

 ### C10.
 There are no loose or exposed wires.
-All spliced wires have heat shirink and electrical tape.
+All spliced wires have heat shrink and electrical tape.

+### Measures of Success
+In the conceptual design CAN bus and external sensors were intitally going to be used.
+Wire splicing instead was used to capture the position of the sensor.
+This alternative way of capturing the position yielded the same intended result.
+Each position of the shifter can be accurately captured by wire splicing with 100% accuracy.
+For overvoltage protection, intitially op-amp circuits were going to be used.
+A zener diode circuit was used instead.
+This also yielded the same desired result.